Stomach bug and breastfeeding: what to do

 I think my baby has the stomach bug

 If an exclusively breastfed baby has caught a stomach bug, breastfeeding should definitely be continued.
-In breastfed babies, this is a process that rarely becomes serious.
+In breastfed babies, this process rarely becomes serious.
 The immune factors present in breastmilk not only prevent stomach bugs and gastroenteritis but also help to cure them: breastmilk is composed of a number of different factors that help the gut recover.

 How can I tell if my baby is getting dehydrated?